-To construct the target queue policy, we first apply K-means clustering to the collected samples based on two features: the total number and frequency of handovers, where a handover corresponds to a change in the serving satellite.
-This initial step groups calls that exhibited similar handover dynamics (see Figure~\ref{fig:handover-distributions}) under the assumption that these distinct handover profiles may benefit from different queue limit strategies.
-We label each cluster based on the best performing queue size in terms of QoE $r_j = 2 * R_j - F_j$ where $R_j$ and $F_j$ correspond to the normalized average video bitrate and video freeze rate observed during videoconferencing segment $j$.
-We empirically find $k=4$ with queue sizes $\{500, 600, 900, 2000\}$ to yield the best results.
+To build the target policy, we applied K-means clustering on total number and frequency of handovers to group intervals with similar dynamics (see Figure~\ref{fig:handover-distributions}).
+Each cluster was labeled with the queue size giving the best QoE, defined as $r_j = 2 * X_j - F_j$ where $X_j$ and $F_j$ correspond to the normalized average video bitrate and video freeze rate observed during decision interval $j$.
+This simple formulation captures the critical trade-off between throughput and disruptions in videoconferencing.
+From an initial A/B test of $15$ queue sizes ranging from $100$ to $4000$ ms, we empirically selected $k=5$ clusters, yielding a final action space of five queue limits: $\{500, 600, 900, 2000, 4000\}$ ms.